IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/formality.md

 Packages should be organized per source-target language pair, per data setting, and per test set (e.g. `./EN-KO/constrained/blind-test/` or `./EN-KO/constrained/flores-test/`).
 Each directory should include:

-* README.md with the following information
-    * Brief description of each system submitted, including which system they prefer for final evaluation by the organizers (marked primary)
-    * Training data conditions (constrained/unconstrained; full/zero-shot)
-    * List of the resources used for training the system
-    * Institution and contact person
-    * Your consent to release the system outputs under MIT license for future research and human evaluation
 * Source and system output files for the formality control test set
     * Plaintext files, one sentence per line, pre-formatted for scoring (detokenized, detruecased)
     * For each system, one output file for each formality level, named `formality-control-[id].[formality-level].[target]` (where id is used to distinguish if several approaches are submitted).
 Example: `formality-control-1.formal.ko`